My journey

 • First teacher: Sue Weston, who taught me that being a great teacher starts with the teacher

-• 2015: Completed first teacher training and began practising regularly
+• 2015: Completed first teacher training and began practising regularly for my own wellbeing

 • Lockdown: Reconnected via online classes, retreats, and mindfulness courses